wayneIBM/vpc-on-classic/console-tutorial.md

 1. Select a resource group for the instance.
 Resource groups enable you to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/resources?topic=resources-bp_resourcegroups).
 1. _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/resources?topic=resources-tag).
 1. In the **Location** field, select the zone in which to create the instance.
+1. Select an image (that is, operating system and version), such as Ubuntu Linux 16.04.
 1. To set the instance size, select one of the popular profiles or click **All profiles** to choose a different core and RAM combination that's most appropriate for your workload.

     After you create your instance, you can't update the profile.